rmello4d/TheSustainableDeveloper/a_first_example.md

 # First Challenge

-Let’s get something simple such as my own personal guidelines for writing this book.
-I decided to commit myself to the following rules while in front of my computer :
+Let’s start with my personal guidelines for writing this book.
+I decided to commit myself to the following rules while in front of a computer :

 1.
 Before and while typing, I had to maintain an aligned and balanced body posture;